 In recent times Lee has resurfaced though he now fully acknowledges his real identity.

 Back in February of 2017, he was interviewed by the Sun newspaper.
 That didn’t act as a precursor to me writing this.
 It just so happened that I found the Sun interview when I was googling his name for some more info.

-In it MacKinnon apparently makes various wild claims including that he has survived assassination attempts, he was injected with a mysterious virus whilst attending Glasgow University medical school in the 80’s and that his expulsion was because the university didn’t want students opposed to the medical faculties attempts to control world population all the while completely failing to acknowledge that academically he just wasn’t up to it.
+In it MacKinnon apparently makes various wild claims including that he has survived assassination attempts, he was injected with a mysterious virus whilst attending Glasgow University medical school in the ’80s and that his expulsion was because the university didn’t want students opposed to the medical faculties attempts to control world population all the while completely failing to acknowledge that academically it would appear he just wasn’t up to it.

 He also claims he can regenerate like Doctor Who and that he keeps his autobiography in a cave somewhere in order to stop it falling into the wrong hands.
-So pretty standard stuff then!

 It sounds like quite a yarn.
 But then again would you expect anything else from someone who at 30 re-enrolled himself as a 5th-year high school student pretending to be 15?!